pqrkchqps/diehard-dot-fund-user-manual/group_settings.md

 <img class="screenshot" alt="Edit Group Settings dialogue" src="edit_group_settings.png" />

 Your group profile consists of your group name and group description.

-It’s helpful if the description gives new members a clear understanding of what that group is for.
+The description gives new members a clear understanding of what that group is for.
 When adding a group description, describe what your group intends to do, for example, *A public group for us to approve requests for use of the gallery space* or *The space for our board members to consider budget proposals*.

 ## Group privacy

 Your privacy settings determine who can find your group, who can see the threads in your group, and how people join.

-When you start a new group, only you and people you invite will be able to find it, and only you will be able to invite new people.
+When you start a new group, it will be automatically set to **Closed**: threads are only visible to group members, but the group name, description, and members list will be public.
+This means people can find your group and ask to join it, but the content of your discussions and decisions will stay private.

-### Who can find this group?

-If you choose **Anyone**, the group will be publicly searchable.
-Making your group public makes it easy for people to find your group, without you having to send them a personal invitation.

-If you choose **Members only** the group can only be found by invited members: it will not come up in public search results.
-You can only have private discussions in a **Members only** group.

-### How do people join?

-Groups can be **Open** to join, accessible **By request** or **By invitation**.

-The **Open** option means anyone with a Loomio account can join the group.
-A new visitor to your group page will be able to join your group immediately with the **Join group** button.
-(Note: **Members only **groups cannot be set to **Open**).

-The **By request** option means anyone can ask to join the group.
-A new visitor to your group page will find an **Ask to join group** button.
-When someone asks to join, the group coordinators will be notified that there is a new membership request.
-Membership requests can be approved or ignored.
-(Note: **Members only** groups cannot be set to **By Request**).

-If you select **Invitation only**, no-one can join the group without being invited.
-Invitations are sent from the [**Invite people**](inviting_new_members.html) page.

-### Who can see threads?

-This configures the default privacy setting for threads in your group.
-Threads can be **Public** **only**, **Public and private** or **only visible to members.**

-**Public threads only** option means the content of all discussions will be visible to people who are not signed in to Loomio.
-They will still need to join the group to participate.
-(Note: this option is not applicable to **Members only** groups).

-The **Allow public and private threads** option means members of your group can choose whether discussions they start are public or private.
-(Note: this option is not applicable to **Members only** groups).
+If you want the content of your discussions and decisions to be public on the web, change your group privacy to **Open**.

-If you select **Only visible to members**, all the threads in your group will be private.
-No one outside of your group will be able to see the content of your discussions.
+If you want to totally hide your group, set your group privacy to **Secret**.
+This will mean only invited members will be able to see the group name, description, members list, and threads.

+Note, if you have a Secret group and change it to Open, all your existing threads will be made public.
+The same is true in reverse: changing an Open group to Secret will make all your threads private.

 ## Group permissions – what can members do?

-Coordinators can set the group permissions to configure what members can do in their group.
+Coordinators set the group permissions to configure what members can do in their group.

+### Allow public threads

+In **Closed** groups, you can use this option to allow public and private threads in your group.
+When you start a thread, you can decide whether it is public or private.

 ### Invite and approve new members